LivingWithHippos/unchained-bot/README.md

 lxml
 ```

-And use it with:
+And run it with:

 `python3 api_parser/api_page_parser.py`

-that will save a file under the `parsed` folder.
+which will save a file under the `parsed` folder.
 A `parsed_api.json` should already be available

 #### Code state: ugly